Abraham Mulamoottil

-Abraham Mulamoottil is a Catholic priest, author, teacher, innovator, and philosopher.
+Abraham Mulamoottil is a Catholic Priest, author, teacher, innovator, and philosopher.
 He earned his PhD from the Catholic University of Leuven in Belgium.
 He is the founder and principal of MACFAST (Mar Athanasios College for Advanced Studies, Tiruvalla).
 He also introduced postgraduate courses—including MSc Bioinformatics, MSc Plant Biotechnology, MSc Food Science and Technology, and MSc Phytomedical Science—for the first time in Kerala.

 Mulamoottil also served as the chair and chief executive of the Pushpagiri Group of Medical Institutions in Tiruvalla.
 His vision played an influential role during the construction of St. John's Cathedral in Tiruvalla.
 He founded Kerala's first campus-based community radio, RADIO MACFAST 90.4 FM.
 He also pioneered the state's first and largest solar project.
 Additionally, he is the chief organiser of the Centre for Innovation and Development of Affordable Technologies (CIDAT), a startup platform and hub for innovation resources located in Tiruvalla, Kerala, India.
 As president of Central Chambers, he led an international business delegation to Expo 2020 Dubai and the ninth edition of Manama Entrepreneurship Week (MEW 2024) in Bahrain.

 In recognition of his contributions as a literary writer, Abraham Mulamoottil was honoured with the UAE Golden Visa by the government of Dubai.

 Biography

-Mulamoottil Achen was born as the fifth of six children to Mariamma and M. V. Varughese on 24 November 1954.
+Mulamoottil was born as the fifth of six children to Mariamma and M. V. Varughese on 24 November 1954.
 He attended M.G.M.
 High School in Thiruvalla and SB College in Changanassery before joining IMM Seminary in 1970.
 Recognized for his singing ability at the major seminary, he was entrusted with several key positions in the music ministry, including serving as choirmaster of the Apostolic Seminary at Vadavathoor, Kottayam, from 1973 to 1980.

 In 1998, he had the opportunity to conduct the Malayalam choir during a Holy Mass at the Asian Bishops' Synod held in the Vatican, where the late Pope John Paul II served as the principal celebrant.
 In 1991, he departed for higher education in Belgium to pursue postgraduate studies in Brussels and later enrolled at the Catholic University of Leuven for his doctoral studies.